-Setup an MML folder in the directory with MC (not mandatory, but it being organized helps when dealing with this, trust me).
-To compile your MML file, all you'll need to do is type in MC /v MML\[yourfilehere].
+To compile your MML file, all you'll need to do is type in MC /v/c [yourfilehere].

-• A translated of MC.EXE by Mana, Pigu and VasteelXolotl
+• For DOS users, a translated of MC.EXE by Mana, Pigu and VasteelXolotl

-is available, with the error messages translated to english (old).
+is available, with the error messages translated to english.
+PMDDotNET already has a translation.

-• The /v option is what writes the voices to the output.
+• The /v option is what writes the FM instruments to the output.
 If you don't specify this on MC or on your script, your file will not make sound!